svenslaggare/gitnotes/README.md

 # GitNotes
-CLI notes & snippet application powered by Git.
+CLI based notes & snippet application powered by Git.

 ## Features
 * Notes stored in markdown format in a Git repository.